Complete Guide

 • Lower loan-to-value (70-80%)

-• Potential maintenance issues
+• Possible maintenance problems

 Down Payment Strategy